applebar17/Boris/README_PYPI.md

 * **0.1.2**: Improved context management and tooling, improved terminal class interfacing, bug fixing, tests, minor fixes.
 * **0.1.3**: Fixed toolboxes import, improved nodes management (stable id introduced), removed id generation from LLM, centralized tooling management.
 * **0.1.4**: Refactor of the coding manager, refactor of the LLM core interfacing (adapters + protocols based), addition of new adapters for OpenAI, Azure, and Anthropic (Gemini Next).
 * **0.1.5**: Introduced a lazy description flow for project files and folders.
 Boris now prioritizes scanning structure and only generates or refreshes detailed descriptions when they are needed for a conversation, which reduces initial scan time and makes large repositories feel more responsive.
-Also improved LangSmith tracing coverage and stability for better insight into Boris' internal reasoning and tool usage.
+Also improved LangSmith tracing coverage and stability for better insight into Boris' internal reasoning and tool usage, along with enhanced coding interfacing for more reliable retrieve-and-update operations on project files.

 ## Usage
 To use Boris CLI, install it via PyPI and run the command line interface to start interacting with the AI models.